-Slovenia remains a nuclear country17.
-August 2020. / SEE Energy News
+Slovenia remains a nuclear country, SEE Energy News

 While the Government recently placed a new NPP Krsko unit the list of strategic projects for post-corona recovery, State Secretary at the Slovenian Ministry of Infrastructure Blaz Kosorok said this did not mean a final decision on the project had been made.
 Now Kosorok says that Slovenia is and will remain a nuclear country, adding that it needs to build the second reactor at nuclear power plant Krsko.